openstack/swift/doc/source/overview_erasure_code.rst

 The Reconstructor performs analogous functions to the replicator:

 #.
-Recovery from disk drive failure.
+Recovering from disk drive failure.
 #.
 Moving data around because of a rebalance.
 #.
 Reverting data back to a primary from a handoff.
 #.
 Recovering fragment archives from bit rot discovered by the auditor.